-As anchored in the Kenyan constitution 2010, it is important to align national policies to global and regional commitments.
+As anchored in the constitution, it is important to align national policies to global and regional commitments.
 Policies should also be keen to address the intersecting and multiple forms of violence.
 Devolution has the potential to address inequities and to enhance accountability.
-International experience shows that decentralization improves accountability and citizen participation, and inspires good governance by strengthening the capacity of citizen and CSOs through social accountability mechanisms.
+International experience shows that decentralization improves accountability and citizen participation, and inspires good governance by strengthening the capacity of CSOs in social accountability